axonivy/project-build-plugin/README.md

 1. Run the `https://jenkins.ivyteam.io/view/jobs/job/github-repo-manager_raise-build-plugin-version/job/master/` pipeline with the new release/snapshot versions.
 	1. Afterwards: merge the generated PRs on GitHub
-2. Consider updating the default engine version in the [AbstractEngineMojo](src/main/java/ch/ivyteam/ivy/maven/AbstractEngineMojo.java#L40)
+1. If you prepared for a new release train: update the default engine version in the [AbstractEngineMojo](src/main/java/ch/ivyteam/ivy/maven/AbstractEngineMojo.java#L40)
+1. Inform team-wawa @Teams to update to update Portal onto the latest project-build-plugin version!

 ## License